patrickamsler/doc-chat/Readme.md

 cd api
 ```

-Add a `.env` file in the root of the project with the following content:
+Add a `.env` file in within the api folder with the following content:
 ```
 OPENAI_API_KEY=<your-openai-api-key>
 LANGSMITH_TRACING=true